Zarif Automates

 Start with Tier 1 and Tier 2 only.
 If you're selling "Email follow-up automation for SaaS," here's the math:

-Cost to create: 15 hours of your time Time investment amortized over 100 sales: 9 minutes per sale Market price for SaaS email automation: $29–$49
+Cost to create: 15 hours of your time Time investment amortized over 100 sales: 9 minutes per sale Initial price to test: $29–$49

 Step 4: Build an Audience Before Launch

-If you launch with zero audience, you'll make $0 in month one.
+If you launch with no audience or distribution plan, first-month sales are unlikely—not impossible.
 Here's how to front-load visibility.

 Pre-Launch: Create a Wait-List